fluid-cloudnative/fluid/docs/en/userguide/troubleshooting.md

        help
            Display this help message.
        collect
-           Collect pods logs of Runtime.
+           Collect pods logs of controller and runtime.
    OPTIONS:
        --name name
            Set the name of runtime.